ottowg/tp-harvester/README.md

    * The review pages incl.
 20 Reviews
    * The review pages of one company can be iterated with the `page` parameter in the URL
      * Example: "../reviews/<company_name>&page=3
-   * The reviews are present as structured data in the html pages (i.e. the content in the <script type="ld+json"> Tag in the header.)
+   * The reviews are present as structured data in the html pages (i.e. the content in the <script type="application/ld+json"> Tag in the header.)
  * All company pages are listed in the sitemap pages (used to support for search indexer (e.g. google))
    * Example: Sitemap: https://sitemaps.<tp_url>/index_en-us.xml
    * Lists for all available languages exist